YouTube SEO Guide

 Use vid IQ, KeywordTool.io, and YouTube Suggest.

-Go to tubularlabs.com and connect with an existing YouTube channel.
+Go to tubularlabs.com and connect to an existing YouTube channel.
 Go to insights and see which videos were also watched by people who watched my videos.

 Analyze the tags that competitors use.
-You can do that by installing vid IQ browser extension.
+You can do that by installing the vid IQ browser extension.

 Do not go after low competitive keywords.
 For YouTube SEO, competition is a good thing.
 Go for highly searched keywords.

 Most channels only get 10-20% of views from YouTube search.
 The majority of views comes from suggested videos section.